tpalko/dbup-downtown/README.md

 | `migrate down -1` | migrate down by one |
 | `migrate 1 -1` | nonsensical, but will attempt migrate "up" by "minus one" |
 | `migrate 1 down` | error (parsing non-numerical string as integer) |

+Similarly, `fake` will accept the same positional arguments.

+`list` will show all migration files found and their status with respect to history found in the `migrations` folder.

+`new` will create a blank migration in the `migrations` folder with an appropriate UTC timestamp name.

 ## Migration files